knpuniversity/gulp/knpu/javascript.md

 ## Minify with gulp-uglify

-Now, `site.js` is *not* currently minified.
-We want our site to be super fast - so let's fix that.
+One last challenge: `site.js` is *not* minified yet.
+Dinosaurs hate whitespace, so let's fix that.
 For our styles, we used that `minifyCss` plugin.
 For JS, we'll use one called `gulp-uglify`.
 Grab its perfect install statement, stop gulp, and get that downloading:

 ```
 npm install --save-dev gulp-uglify
 ```

-We don't need the `require` line though, because `gulp-plugins-require` will do that for us.
+We don't need the `require` line though, because `gulp-plugins-require` takes care of that for us.
 We can go straight to work.
 Copy the `minifyCss` line so that we have the cool `--production` flag behavior.
-Now, just paste it and change to say `plugins.uglify()`:
+Paste it and change things say `plugins.uglify()`:

 [[[ code('3326152a0e') ]]]